 How to Become an Economist - Education & Qualifications

 An economist studies the production, consumption, and transfer of wealth, and by putting that study into practice, they move the levers of modern society.
 On a political level, economics drives the physical development of nations, the social reforms of governments, and the rise and fall of authoritarians.
-On the personal level, economics can feed famished populations, create green-energy revolutions, and empower the consumer through new microloan products.
+On a personal level, economics can feed famished populations, create green-energy revolutions, and empower consumers through new microloan products.

 Economists are critical in both understanding and harnessing the power of economics.
 They research economic issues, conduct surveys to collect data, study economic trends through statistical and mathematical analysis, and present their research to businesses, governments, and individuals.
-This analysis also allows them to suggest courses of action that take into consideration the goals of a corporation, government, organization, or individual.
+This analysis also allows them to suggest courses of action that consider the goals of a corporation, government, organization, or an individual.

-Jobs for economists are projected to increase 6 percent nationwide between 2016 and 2026, which is about as fast as average across all professions in the U.S. However, economics as a field has grown increasingly complex, and competition for economist jobs have reflexively begun to favor those with a master’s degree or a PhD.
+Jobs for economists are projected to increase by 6 percent nationwide between 2021 and 2031, which is faster than the average across all professions (5 percent) in the U.S., according to the Bureau of Labor Statistics (BLS 2022).
+However, economics as a field has grown increasingly complex, and competition for economist jobs has reflexively begun to favor those with a master’s degree or a PhD.